 Slide your horizontal support boards into the frame ensuring everything is facing the right way.
 Now you can secure the pocket screws.
 Your dresser drawers are now coming into focus.

 Use a screwdriver to secure and of the pocket screws that the drill cannot reach.
 This is time-consuming, but make sure that you screw them in good and straight.
 You can clamp them down to make sure that they are tight.

 Step 14: Attach Decorative Supports

-Now the main frame is done, which is also super exciting!
+The main frame is done.
 You can set the dresser up and check that everything is stable and square.
-You may also add covers for the pocket holes at this point if you like.
+Add covers to the pocket holes.

 Now, you can buy those covers at most hardware stores.
 They are called pocket hole plugs and they are relatively inexpensive for a large amount.
 You can also make your own but that is very time-consuming.

 How To Build A Dresser – Steps 16-20

 Now it’s time to finish installing all the drawer slides on your frame.
 You should have these lines marked.
 So, install all of the drawer slides, ensuring you have the 3/4 inch space behind them.

 It’s finally time to build the drawers!
 Each drawer will be attached with the front and back faces between the ends of the 14” sideboards.
 So drill two pocket holes per side of each front and back board.